gaehlerm/SoftwareEngineering/README.md

 **Every object does exactly one thing.
 Everything is done by exactly one object.**

-There are different definitions of the Single Responsibility Principle (SRP) [citation Clean Architecture].
+There are different definitions of the Single Responsibility Principle (SRP) [Clean Architecture].
 I don’t think the differences between them really matter.
 The highlighted version above is my personal understanding of the SRP.
 It is much more important that you get the idea behind it.

 The SRP is probably one of the most important topics in this book and in all of software development.
 It says that every piece of code should have exactly one task.
 It is the foundation to write readable code.

+Please note that the SRP does not say that every software developer is responsible for his own piece of code.

 ## Do not Repeat Yourself